 Larry is a 4th generation Montanan and a Cut Bank native who graduated from the University of Montana and has been married to Callie for nearly five decades.
 Larry retired from law practice and the Glacier County Attorney office, as well as from lobbying for Montana Law Enforcement and County Attorneys.
 Larry lives in Essex near Glacier National Park in the summer and Helena in the winter.
 He enjoys traveling, rafting, kayaking, bicycling, backpacking, fly fishing, reading, and is an avid Lewis and Clark amateur scholar and lecturer.
 Larry is known for his tours of the Lewis and Clark encounter site on the Two-Medicine River on the Blackfeet Reservation.
 He has served on several history and conservation boards, is an active participant in Montana politics and public service, and is very fond of good bourbon and craft beers.

-Chapter Collaborative Representative
+Director, Chapter Collaborative Representative

 Great Falls, MT